atheismann/home-assistant-aurora-ruby-addon/docs/configuration/network-adapters.md

 ### 1. Connect the Waveshare Device to Your Heat Pump

-Create the same cable as described in INSTALL.md:
+Create the same cable as described in [Hardware Setup](../getting-started/hardware.md):

 ## Cable Wiring